SO...WHAT'S GOING ON?

 The Mad Hatters' Parade is human-powered.
 Art you can wear, carry, roll, strap on, or otherwise physically animate is welcome.
 We are a street-level, interactive experience.
 We don’t wave Imperiously From On High riding floats, fire trucks, or flat-beds.
 Your only vehicle is yourself.

 The Mad Hatters' Parade is hand-made.
 Making is central to our purpose.
-We will be leading workshops to create lightweight, wearable artworks through various Hudson youth programs, as well as in free, drop-in Mad Hat Slams for the whole community.
+We lead workshops to create lightweight, wearable artworks through various Hudson youth programs, as well as in free drop-in Mad Hat Slams for the whole community.